dyniol/Python-excercises/README.md

   - Program that gets user input and matches it to the data from mysql database.
     - Modules used:
       - mysql.connector, difflib

+2. Web Map
+  - Program that creates world map in html, with data indicated from local .txt and .json files.
+    - Modules used:
+      - pandas, folium